rafed/rafed.github.io/content/project/showme/index.md

 # slides: example
 ---

-Showme is A web app that parses research papers and shows a citation graph.
+Showme is a tool that shows research related work of a paper by showing its citation graph.
 It was made for the SCORE competition in ICSE 2018 and it made to the **final six**.
-These wonderful members also contributed to the project:
+Other awesome members who also contributed to the project:
 - Kishan Kumar Ganguly
 - Moumita Asad
 - Aquib Azmain